What is Surya Namaskar?

 - Breathe out, curl your toes and push the hips up

-– Your hands are flat on the floor; heels can be slightly lifted off the floor.
-Head is between your arms.
-Look at your feet, trying to bring your chest to your knees.
+- Your hands are flat on the floor; heels can be slightly lifted off the floor.
+Your head is between your arms.
+Now, look at your feet, trying to bring your chest to your knees

 – This pose is also known as the ‘Inverted V Pose’